anabaei/Javascript/Kubernetes.md

  ![Image 2021-11-17 at 3 54 PM](https://user-images.githubusercontent.com/7471619/142300992-7769e72f-7654-4370-b554-e307ab6b24b4.jpg)
 * Each google account has one `default` VPC network (we can delete it).
 It has 23 regions with subnets in each.
 * When we create VPC, we can create subnets.
 If select automatically it is going to create subnets for each region and assign ip range.
 The if these ip-range already were in used in `on-perm` network then we may not be able to set up peering connections.

-* To have full control we define our subnets also specify which region we want that subnet.
+* These ip range are reserved before pods are creaetd.
+To have full control we define our subnets also specify which region we want that subnet.
+We can create firewal rule that apply only on that ip address.
+* These pods/subnet address are accessible from cloud routes.
 * Each subne name should be unique in even different VPC.
 Better to use VPCname+region-version on each subnet
 *  In short subnets are like networks we have on each VPC for each Region